MDhewei/protiler/README.md

 #### 1. SegmentFile: A table record all the HS regions called by ProTiler for certain gene.
 ![](ExampleFiles/HS_CREBBP.png)

+- AA.start: the start residue position of the segments called with TGUH
+- AA.end: the end residue position of the segments called with TGUH
+- n: the number of sgRNAs targeting the region
+- m: the mean score of sgRNAs targeting the region
+- is.HS.site: to judge whether the segment is a hyper-sensitive region
+- length: the length of the segment
+- Gene: the symbol of the target gene

 #### 2. Figure4Visualization: Figure presenting signals, HS regions and other protein annotations.
 For example:

 ![](ExampleFiles/Segmentfigure_CREBBP.png)